cchin1/burger/README.md

 * Check out this generic video of the app for a run-through of how it works: https://www.youtube.com/watch?v=msvdn95x9OM&feature=youtu.be

-## Link to Deployed Version of App
+## Links to Deployed Version of App
 https://github.com/cchin1/burger
 https://git.heroku.com/warm-journey-   TBD TBD